List of shopping malls in Toronto: District or neighbourhood shopping centres

 The district or neighbourhood level of shopping centres in Toronto are typically built around one or a few department stores or grocery supermarkets and are enclosed.
 These shopping centres typically provide a surrounding free parking lot.
 Most of these are located in the suburbs of Toronto, where land was available for parking.
 There are only two shopping malls of this type within Toronto's pre-1998 city limits: Dufferin Mall (on Dufferin Street south of Bloor Street and north of College Street) and Gerrard Square (on Gerrard Street East east of Pape Avenue and west of Jones Avenue).
-The third shopping mall in Old Toronto, Galleria Shopping Centre (at Dufferin Street and Dupont Street), was demolished in January 2020 and is being replaced with condo developments.
+The third shopping mall in Old Toronto, Galleria Shopping Centre (at Dufferin Street and Dupont Street), was demolished in January 2020 and is replaced with condominium developments.
 There are a few ethnic malls of this type as well.
 Woodbine Mall has Fantasy Fair, a small year-round indoor amusement park primarily for young children.

 Bayview Village Shopping Centre is a shopping centre built in suburban Toronto, built between Bayview Village and Willowdale neighbourhoods.

 Splendid China Mall (formerly known as Splendid China Tower) is a Chinese-themed ethnic suburban shopping centre located in the Milliken neighbourhood.
-The mall is across city limits at Steeles Avenue from another ethnic shopping centre, Pacific Mall, in Markham.
+The mall is across city limits at Steeles Avenue from another Chinese-themed ethnic shopping centre, Pacific Mall, in Markham.